 While you are a member of our plan you must use network providers to get your medical care and services.
-The only exceptions for out of network providers are emergencies and urgently needed care when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which CHRISTUS Health Plan Generations authorizes use of out-of-network providers.
+The only exceptions are emergencies and urgently needed care when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which CHRISTUS Health Plan Generations authorizes use of out-of-network providers.